Larry Gadon paid P4.67 million as anti-poverty czar

 Gadon gets P4.67M as anti-poverty czar, says poor must 'help themselves'

-MANILA, Philippines — Disbarred lawyer Larry Gadon was paid P4.67 million as President Ferdinand Marcos Jr.'s adviser on poverty alleviation last year — making him the third highest-paid among seven presidential advisers in 2024.
+MANILA, Philippines (First published on May 30, 5:50 p.m.) — Disbarred lawyer Larry Gadon was paid P4.67 million as President Ferdinand Marcos Jr.'s adviser on poverty alleviation last year — making him the third highest-paid among seven presidential advisers in 2024.

 Gadon's salary and allowances in his first full year as anti-poverty czar amount to about P12,700 per day or about P389,000 monthly.
 Like other presidential advisers, he is assigned Salary Grade 31, one of the highest salaries in the government pay scale.